Where you can go on holiday | Check FCDO updates before you travelFind out more

 (Published December 11, 2020)

 Considering a holiday this summer?
 For many destinations, it’s likely you’ll need a negative Covid-19 test to enter if you’re not fully vaccinated (and in some cases, even if you are).
-With the government’s new ‘traffic light’ system, to return home too, regardless of your vaccination status.
+With the government’s new ‘traffic light’ system, you’ll need them to return home too, regardless of your vaccination status.

-But with hundreds of test providers offering a wide range of testing options, working out how, when and where to do your pre-travel PCR test can be stressful, especially given the requirements relating to testing on arrival in the UK.
+But with hundreds of test providers offering a wide range of testing options, working out how, when and where to do your pre-travel tests can be stressful, especially given the requirements relating to testing on arrival in the UK.

-So, we’ve pulled together a guide to PCR test providers for holidaymakers, along with the essential information you’ll need to know before booking your test.
+So, we’ve pulled together a quick guide to pre-travel tests for holidaymakers, along with the essential information you’ll need to know before booking your test.

-Most countries that require pre-travel testing will only accept PCR tests.
-There are a few exceptions, but if you’re heading to a country where you need to provide proof of a negative Covid-19 test, it will almost always need to be a PCR test.
-The results will come back as negative, positive or inconclusive.
-An inconclusive result is rare but it can happen.
+Many countries that require pre-travel testing will only accept PCR tests.
+There are some exceptions, but if you’re heading to a country where you need to provide proof of a negative Covid-19 test, it will almost always need to be a PCR test.

-Anyone returning from an ‘amber’ country will have to quarantine at home for ten days, and will have to take a pre-departure test and two PCR tests when back, on days two and eight.
-These tests must be provided by one of the government-accredited testing providers; most offer two-test packages.
-These start at around £99.
+Unvaccinated travellers returning from an amber country will have to quarantine at home for ten days, and will have to take a pre-departure test and two PCR tests when back, on days two and eight.
+You can book your tests via the same government links above.

-Some airlines and travel company are also assisting travellers with organising test package.
+Some airlines and travel company are also assisting travellers with organising test packages.
 TUI, for example, have partnered with a number of test clinics to provide their customers with testing packages.
-Prices with TUI start at £20 for a ‘Green Package’, which includes a return-to-the-UK antigen test and a day two PCR test.
+Prices with TUI start at £20 for a ‘Green Package’, which includes a return-to-England antigen test and a day two PCR test.

 It’s very important to check the rules relating to the pre-travel test you’ll need to do.
 While most destinations will accept tests that are done at home then couriered to a laboratory, a small number of destinations state that the test needs to be done in a clinic.

 Either way, you’ll need to obtain a certificate confirming the negative result.
-Always check the Foreign, Commonwealth & Development Office (FCDO) entry advice to confirm the exact requirements.
+Always check the FCDO entry advice to confirm the exact requirements.
 If you’re flying or cruising to a destination, the airline or cruise line will be able to provide information about entry guidelines.

 There are hundreds of clinics and laboratories that sell Covid-19 tests for pre-travel purposes, as well as tests for anyone arriving into England or Northern Ireland (remember, if you’re arriving in Scotland or Wales, you must use the CTM portal).